 Sitting at 1400m and offering access to the Big Three ski area, Banff is a popular choice amongst Canadians and holiday makers from the UK too.
 The vast choice of skiing means that there is something for everyone whether you are a complete beginner or expert.

-If you are looking for a lively town with great bars and restaurants then Banff has something to offer, however, if you are looking to get away from the main townsite and enjoy the tranquillity of the national park there are also options to do so.
+If you are looking for a lively town with great bars and restaurants then Banff has something to offer, however, if you are looking to get away from the main townsite and enjoy the tranquillity of the national park there are also options to do so, and we do offer Banff ski holidays with car rental .
 The appeal of Banff is the diversity and choice allowing you to enjoy the holiday that you want.
 The compact layout of the main town also means getting around is simple, with a lot of shopping and restaurants located in a central area.
 There are also public buses to explore areas outside of the town, including the frozen lake Minnewanka, the natural hot springs, the Banff site seeing gondola, and the spectacular Fairmont Banff Springs, a chateau style luxury hotel.

 RESTAURANTS & BARS

 Skiing was introduced to the Banff and Lake Louise area in 1909 by Swiss and Austrian mountain guides.